bpucker/KIPEs/README.md

   --simcut         FLOAT  Minimal similarity of BLAST hits [40.0] --checks         STR    Validation of input data (on|off)[on]

-   --simcut        FLOAT  Minimal BLAST hit similarity in percent [40.0] --genesize      INT    Maximal gene size (for tblastn hit grouping) [5000] --minsim        FLOAT  Minimal similarity required in global alignment [0.4] --minres        FLOAT  Minimal proportion of conserved residues [-1.0] --minreg        FLOAT  Minimal proportion of conserved regions [-1.0] --pathway       STR    Full path to text file with pathway enzyme names (default is alphabetical sorting) --possibilities INT    Maximal number of enzyme functions to consider per sequence [3]
+  --genesize      INT    Maximal gene size (for tblastn hit grouping) [5000] --minsim        FLOAT  Minimal similarity required in global alignment [0.4] --minres        FLOAT  Minimal proportion of conserved residues [-1.0] --minreg        FLOAT  Minimal proportion of conserved regions [-1.0] --pathway       STR    Full path to text file with pathway enzyme names (default is alphabetical sorting) --possibilities INT    Maximal number of enzyme functions to consider per sequence [3]

   --mafft          STR    Full path to MAFFT (if not in your $PATH) --blastp         STR    Full path to the BLASTp binary (if not in your $PATH)